 Michael loved to travel and made twice yearly trips to Hawaii, where he visited with friends and shared vacations with his family.
 He also visited Italy, Greece, Canada and Mexico.
 Ireland was the next sight seeing adventure on his bucket list.
-He traveled often to other places in Oregon and Washington to visit family members.
+He traveled often to other places in Oregon, Washington and California to visit family members and friends.

 Michael loved the holidays and enjoyed decorating the house for holidays and other special occasions.
 He and Gary hosted many parties, meals and BBQ’s for family and friends as the two of them loved to entertain.
 There was never a shortage of food, and their parties always had a fun festive theme!
 He was a wonderful cook and famous for his homemade caesar salad and dressing, clam chowder, seasonal soups, potato and pasta salads and ribs along with a variety of other dishes!

 Michael loved listening to music, his taste in music ranging from Frank Sinatra to Hawaiian classics to jazz.
 He sang in the tenor section for the Klamath Chorale for several seasons, and he especially enjoyed performing with them in their annual holiday concerts.